The Kafkania pebble

 Note that, despite his rendering of a-so-di, Louis Godart transcribes a-so-na, which is popularly reinforced in subsequent analysis.
 Also, in his initial rendering of qo-ro-ka, Godart extends the stem of /ro/ below the scratch on the stone, which compels a reading of AB *016 QA (QPA).
 The rendering is corrected (above) to allow a reading of AB *002 RO [Palaima 2003:374-5].

-Convention assigns a-so-di qo-ro-ka to side A and qa-jo to side B, but my translation compels me to switch the order (see notes).
+Convention assigns the image and the accompanying a-so-di qo-ro-ka to side A and qa-jo to side B, but my translation compels me to switch the order (see notes).

 - a-so-di | ἀσώδη(ς) (asodes) | muddy, slimy

 - qpa-jo | καίω (kaio) | to burn, to kindle, to set afire; to be aflame with passion

 - qpa-jo | χάϊο(ς) (khaios) | genuine, true; good

 - qo-ro-ka | κρόκη (kroke) | a rolled or rounded stone; a pebble on the seashore